 - Understanding child sexual abusers | 6-7 August 2020

-NOTE: Each course is in two parts and both will need to be completed to qualify for the certificate of attendance.
-The cost of each course is £170.00+VAT (per person) and will be delivered via Zoom video conferencing platform.
+NOTE: Each course runs over two days and both will need to be completed to qualify for the certificate of attendance.
+The cost of each course is £170 + VAT (per person) and will be delivered via Zoom video conferencing platform.

 UPCOMING ONLINE COURSES Detailed

 Date(s): 8 & 9 July 2020 (9:30am - 1:00pm)